iCliniq Logo

 The following are the benefits of acupuncture in treating rheumatoid arthritis.

 • Chronic Pain: Rheumatoid arthritis is characterized by chronic joint discomfort, which significantly negatively influences a person's quality of life.
 It is well known that acupuncture provides analgesic effects.
 Endorphins, the body's natural painkillers, are released when acupuncture needles are put into particular places.
 These endorphins relieve rheumatoid arthritis sufferers' pain by lowering their perception of it.
-Numerous studies have demonstrated that acupuncture may successfully reduce joint discomfort in people with rheumatoid arthritis, enhancing their capacity to carry out everyday activities.
+Numerous studies have demonstrated that acupuncture for arthritis in the knee may successfully reduce joint discomfort in people with rheumatoid arthritis, enhancing their capacity to carry out everyday activities.

 • Decreased Inflammation: Rheumatoid arthritis progresses mostly due to inflammation, which causes joint degeneration, stiffness, and edema.
 Due to its anti-inflammatory properties, acupuncture is a useful adjuvant therapy for rheumatoid arthritis.
 According to research, acupuncture can modify the immune response by suppressing the release of chemicals that cause inflammation and increasing the creation of chemicals that prevent it.
 Acupuncture helps to relieve joint pain and prevent additional harm by lowering inflammation.

-• Enhanced Joint Mobility and Function: Functional capacities might be hampered, and joint mobility restricted by rheumatoid arthritis.
+• Enhanced Joint Mobility and Function: Functional capacities might be hampered, and joint mobility might be restricted by rheumatoid arthritis.
 These issues are addressed with acupuncture treatments that concentrate on certain acupuncture sites.
 Acupuncture helps provide essential nutrients and oxygen to the region, enabling tissue healing and decreasing stiffness by increasing blood circulation to the afflicted joints.
 Acupuncture can also aid in muscular relaxation and decrease muscle spasms, increasing joint flexibility and mobility.
 Regular acupuncture sessions help rheumatoid arthritis patients' joints function better, making it simpler to carry out everyday duties and engage in physical activity.

 • Possibility of Lessening Dependence on Medicine: Medicine for symptom management may be lessened with acupuncture, even though it does not replace traditional rheumatoid arthritis therapy.
 Acupuncture has anti-inflammatory and pain-relieving properties that may help people take less pain medication or reduce their dosages with the advice of their healthcare professional.
 Acupuncture helps reduce the need for some drugs, reducing the risk of long-term adverse effects.
 To promote the safe and efficient management of rheumatoid arthritis, it is important to highlight that any drug changes should be coordinated and reviewed with a healthcare provider.